w3c/wai-curricula/content/index.md

 ## Introduction
 {:.no-display}

-This resource provides a set of role-based curricula to help you create courses on web accessibility.
+This resource provides a set of role-based curricula to help you compare and create courses on web accessibility.
 It defines learning outcomes, and provides ideas to teach and assess knowledge.

+{% include excol.html type="all" %}

 {% include excol.html type="start" %}